 KANSAS CITY, Mo. — September 22, 2016 — Site 1001, Inc., developer of a new smart building maintenance and management platform, today announced it has raised $5 million in Series A funding.
 Participants in the Series A include JE Dunn Construction Company, Flyover Capital, Tifec and Ward Ventures.
 Site 1001 will use the funding to build its engineering team and develop sales and marketing.

 Site 1001 is a cloud-based software platform that digitizes, simplifies and automates facilities management and maintenance.
 Traditionally time-consuming tasks that required a combination of paper documents and multiple software systems are combined into a single mobile app that goes anywhere the facilities professional goes.
 With Site 1001, the user merely walks into a room and scans a quick code with the app.
 The system then pulls up detailed facilities and asset information–everything from structural and mechanical drawings to the type of carpet and light bulbs–for that room.
 The app can also create task lists, log service, issue work orders, and perform a number of other functions including adjusting building controls via integrations with building automation systems and smart building gateways.

 “Site 1001 bridges the gap between the old hodge-podge of paper and PC-based facilities management systems of the past 30 to 50 years, and the hyper-connected and automated ‘smart’ building systems of tomorrow,” said Cleve Adams, CEO of Site 1001.
-“By bringing all that legacy information in, combining it with the real time information connected building controls generate, and putting it all in the hand of the ...
+“By bringing all that legacy information in, combining it with the ...
 Read more